sdylewski/Stealthchanger/docs/SoftwareAndConfig/Calibration.md

 # Preparing to calibrate

-Make sure you [set the preload screws](/StealthChanger/Shuttle.html#backplate-preload) on each backplate before calibrating, since this affects the Z position of each tool.
+Make sure you [set the preload screws](../Shuttle.md#backplate-preload) on each backplate before calibrating, since this affects the Z position of each [tool](../Toolheads/Toolheads.md).
 If you find your Z calibration is drifting, it’s likely that one of the preload screws has come loose.